“Spreading your wings in a perplexing world”

 December 2022 James P. Hurd

 Please forward and share this E-zine with anyone.
 Thank you.

 - Writer’s Corner

-(*Please leave a comment on the website and share the website with your friends.
+(Leave a comment on the website and share with others: https://jimhurd.com .
 Thanks.)

 This month’s puzzler